Smart Contract Fundamentals Hub: EVM Execution, Solidity First Principles, and Mainnet-Ready Mental Models

 This page is for early-career smart contract developers, Solidity learners, Web2 engineers moving into Web3, and technical candidates who can follow tutorials but still feel shaky when they have to explain what the contract is actually doing.

-It is also useful for candidates who keep hearing terms like gas optimization, composability, upgradeability, oracles, and delegatecall, but still feel that the foundation underneath those terms is not stable enough.
+It is also useful for candidates who keep hearing terms like gas optimization, composability, upgradeability, oracles, delegatecall, storage slots, external calls, and contract testing, but still feel that the foundation underneath those terms is not stable enough.

 What this hub covers